HomePropertiesRentalsGuides to FranceRegionsServicesForumsVersion FrançaiseNewsletter

 4. Managing Your French Bank Account

-1. 4.1.
-Cash Withdrawals
+- Cash Withdrawals

-2. 4.2.
-Direct Debits and Standing Orders
+- Direct Debits and Standing Orders

-4. 4.4.
-Bank Overdrafts
+- Bank Overdrafts

-5. 4.5.
-Closing/Transferring Account
+- Closing/Transferring Account

-6. 4.6.
-Seizure of Account
+- Seizure of Account

 4.5.
 Closing a French Bank Account

-However, the banks are still permitted to make a charge for closing certain types of regulated savings accounts, and if you wish to transfer the account to another bank, there will also be a charge.
+However, the banks are still permitted to make a charge for closing certain types of regulated savings accounts, and if you wish to transfer the account to another bank there will also be a charge.

-Given the French intolerence of unauthorised overdrafts, it would also be best if you first opened a bank account in your new bank to avoid potential embarrassment with any outstanding cheques or standing orders/direct debits operating in existing account.
+Given the French intolerance of unauthorised overdrafts, it would also be best if you first opened a bank account in your new bank to avoid potential embarrassment with any outstanding cheques or standing orders/direct debits operating in existing account.

-You should then send your bank account details Relevé d'Identité Bancaire - RIB to those where you have standing orders and direct debits in place, advising them of your new bank.
+You should then send your bank account details (Relevé d'Identité Bancaire - RIB ) to those where you have standing orders and direct debits in place, advising them of your new bank.

-Next: Seizure of Account
+Next: Death of Spouse/Partner

 Back: Bank Overdrafts

-The IFP Guides are published for general information only.
+The Guides to France are published for general information only.

 Please visit our Disclaimer for full details.